Navid-Ziaei/Combined-Channel-iEEG-Decoder/README.md

 ## Contributing

-We encourage you to contribute to LDGD!
+We encourage you to contribute to Single-Patient model!

 ## License